Princeton Ends Latin, Greek Requirement for Classics over ‘Systemic Racism’

 Other changes to the Ivy League curricula include the addition of a “race and identity” track in the Politics Department and an adjustment in the Religion Department to make courses available in two “streams,” one being “traditions” and the other being “themes.”

-The alumni magazine clarified that the school had wanted to make the changes for some time but that they were given “new urgency” because of Princeton President Christopher Eisgruber’s call to “to address systemic racism” and “the events around race that occurred last summer,” a reference to protests and riots spurred by the death of George Floyd last May.
+The alumni magazine clarified that the school had wanted to make the changes for some time but that the changes were given “new urgency” because of Princeton President Christopher Eisgruber’s call to “to address systemic racism” and “the events around race that occurred last summer,” a reference to protests and riots spurred by the death of George Floyd last May.

-Under an “equity” section of Princeton’s Classics Department website, the department also lists various objectives related to diversity and equity, but concedes, “The actions we take to promote equity and inclusion will not suffice to protect members of our community from discrimination and the effects of systemic racism — particularly anti-Black racism,” and expresses its “solidarity with efforts to achieve equity in our nation and our world.”
+Under an “equity” section of Princeton’s Classics Department website, the department also lists various objectives related to diversity and equity but concedes, “The actions we take to promote equity and inclusion will not suffice to protect members of our community from discrimination and the effects of systemic racism — particularly anti-Black racism,” and expresses its “solidarity with efforts to achieve equity in our nation and our world.”

-The popular college admissions service, the Princeton Review (not affiliated with the university), assumes classics majors will study an ancient language.
+The popular college admissions service, the Princeton Review (not affiliated with the university), assumes classics majors will study a relevant ancient language.
 “If you major in Classics, you’ll learn Greek or Latin (or both),” its website states as it elaborates on the benefits of the major:

 We can’t overestimate the value of a Classics major.
 Check this out: according to Association of American Medical Colleges, students who major or double-major in Classics have a better success rate getting into medical school than do students who concentrate solely in biology, microbiology, and other branches of science.
 Crazy, huh?
 Furthermore, according to Harvard Magazine, Classics majors (and math majors) have the highest success rates of any majors in law school.
 Believe it or not: political science, economics, and pre-law majors lag fairly far behind.
 Even furthermore, Classics majors consistently have some of the highest scores on GREs of all undergraduates.